telerik/winforms-docs/gridview/fundamentals/element-hierarchy.md

 __RadGridView__ uses the [Telerik Presentation Framework]({%slug winforms/telerik-presentation-framework/overview%}) which enables rich experiences like advanced styling and animations.
 Just like WPF it uses elements ordered in a visual tree called element hierarchy.
 This article describes the element hierarchy used in __RadGridView__:

->caption The RadGridView element hierarchy.
+>caption Figure 1: The RadGridView element hierarchy.

 ![gridview-fundamentals-element-hierarchy 001](images/gridview-fundamentals-element-hierarchy001.png)